edgio-docs/edgio-docs/src/guides/develop/cli.md

 ### init {/* init */}

-Run in a new or existing app to add all required packages and files need to deploy your app on {{ PRODUCT_NAME }}.
+Run this command from the root directory of your web application or website to add all packages and files required to deploy your app on {{ PRODUCT_NAME }}.

 It is recommended you specify the `{{ INIT_ARG_EDGIO_VERSION }}` option to ensure you are using the correct version of {{ PRODUCT_NAME }}.